For Latter-day Saint women, what would true equality look like?

 Every Good Thing Blog

-Kevin Crenshaw is a Mormon who has served as a teacher and leader in the Church of Jesus Christ of Latter-day Saints for more than 40 years.
-Although he makes every effort to be a careful student of LDS theology and history, the opinions expressed are his own.
+Kevin Crenshaw is a Latter-day Saint who has served as a teacher and leader in the Church of Jesus Christ of Latter-day Saints for more than 40 years.
+Although he makes every effort to be a careful student of Church theology and history, the opinions expressed are his own.
 He is not authorized to speak officially on behalf of The Church of Jesus Christ of Latter-day Saints.